bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Troubleshooting.rst

    12-Apr 15:10 bareos-dir JobId 15860: Fatal error: Catalog error updating Media record. sql_update.c:385 update UPDATE Media SET VolJobs=12,VolFiles=10,VolBlocks=155013,VolBytes=10000263168,VolMounts=233,VolErrors=0,VolWrites=2147626019,MaxVolBytes=0,VolStatus='Append',Slot=1,InChanger=1,VolReadTime=0,VolWriteTime=842658562655,LabelType=0,StorageId=3,PoolId=2,VolRetention=144000,VolUseDuration=82800,MaxVolJobs=0,MaxVolFiles=0,Enabled=1,LocationId=0,ScratchPoolId=0,RecyclePoolId=0,RecycleCount=201,Recycle=1,ActionOnPurge=0,MinBlocksize=0,MaxBlocksize=0 WHERE VolumeName='000194L5' failed:
    ERROR: integer out of range

-The database column \dbcolumn{VolWrites} in the **Media** table stores the number of write accesses to a volume.
+The database column **VolWrites** in the **Media** table stores the number of write accesses to a volume.
 It is only used for statistics.

 However, it has happened that the number of write accesses exceeds the maximum value supported by the database column (on |postgresql| it is currently 2147483647, 32 bit, signed integer).
 The result is a database error, similar to the one mentioned above.